 Shorthaired Scottish Folds require weekly brushing, whereas their longhaired counterparts need daily brushing.
 The fur of longhaired Scottish Folds produces uncomfortable mats more readily than that of their shorthaired counterparts.

-If the cat is allowed outdoors, they will likely shed more during spring and fall months and will need more frequent brushing.
+If these cats are allowed outdoors, they will likely shed more during spring and fall months and will need more frequent brushing.
 Indoor cats tend to shed evenly year round, so maintaining a consistent grooming schedule will suffice.
 Professionals recommend using a quality steel comb to remove hair and prevent mats.

 Maintain the nails regularly by clipping the nails every 1–2 weeks, and clean the teeth more often than that.